robclu/ripple/docs/index.rst

    :caption: Contents:

    modules/utilities.rst
-   api/streamline_api_root.rst
+   api/ripple_api_root.rst

-This is the official documentation for streamline.
-Streamline is a framework for solving large, complex, and possibly coupled fluid and solid dynamics problems with adaptive mesh refinement on massively parallel heterogeneous architectures.
+This is the official documentation for ripple.
+Ripple is a framework for solving large, complex, and possibly coupled fluid and solid dynamics problems with adaptive mesh refinement on massively parallel heterogeneous architectures.